jeffpar/pcjs.v1/devices/pc8080/machine/vt100/README.md

 - Single-width characters (80 or 132 columns)
 - Double-width characters (40 or 66 columns)

-In addition to single vs. double width, line attributes can also specify double height (along with whether the top half or bottom half of the character should be displayed).
+In addition to single-width vs. double-width, line attributes can also specify double-height, along with whether the top or bottom halves of the double-high characters should be displayed.
+Also, double-high always implies double-wide (ie, there is no support for double-high, single-wide characters).

-In light of the above, the [machine XML file](machine.xml) must set the Video component's *bufferRAM* property to "true", indicating that existing RAM should be used, and a new property, *bufferFormat* must be set to "vt100", enabling support for the VT100's line data format; eg:
+Conssequently, a VT100 [machine XML file](machine.xml) must set the Video component's *bufferRAM* property to "true", indicating that existing RAM should be used, and a new property, *bufferFormat* must be set to "vt100", enabling support for the VT100's line data format; eg: